From Customers to Ambassadors: How to Get Your Customers to Bring You More Customers

 What is a good retention rate?

 It depends on the sector.
 In SaaS, a retention of 90-95% per year is excellent.
 In e-commerce, a recurring purchase rate of 30-40% is very good.
-If it is below 20%, there is a lot of room for improvement.
+If you are below 20%, there is a lot of room for improvement.

 Yes, but only if they are well designed.
 Points should be easy to accumulate and redeem, and rewards should be attractive.
 A poorly designed programme (expiring points, unattainable rewards) can have the opposite effect.